vovkos/axl/doc/manual/rst/intro.rst

 ------------
 Every large C/C++ project needs a **support library**.
 Period.
 If you're able to get by with just libc/STL/boost/QT -- your project is not large enough.
 Thing is, no matter how comprehensive a framework of your choise is (both QT and boost are **extremely** comprehensive), when you are working on a large project with multiple sub-modules, sooner or later you inevitably will face a situation when desired functionality is **missing**.
 So you may need to bring in additional C library and write C++ wrappers consistent with the rest of your project; maybe you will find it's more appropriate to implement an additional layer of functionality yourself; most likely, you will end up doing a little bit of both.

-AXL was born as a cross-platform C/C++ support library for Tibbo projects such as TDST, TIDE, Jancy, Graco, Doxyrest, IO Ninja.
+AXL was born as a cross-platform C/C++ support library for Tibbo projects such as TDST, TIDE, Jancy, Graco, Doxyrest, ECCKey, IO Ninja.
 It coveres our **specialized needs** for compiler/parser writing, asynchronous IO, device management, cryptography, and so on -- all that while providing **consistency** in naming conventions and error handling model.

 Will it cover **everything** you may need in your own large project?
 Unlikely.
 Like I said, no framework could single-handedly provide all the needed functionality, and AXL is no exception.
-If you choose to use AXL you still likely will need to build your own support library on top of AXL -- e.g., use it as a foundation framework.
-But why would you want to use AXL in the first place?
+If you choose to use AXL you will still likely need to build your own support library on top of AXL -- e.g., use it as a foundation framework.
+So why would you want to use AXL in the first place?

 Why Use AXL?
 ------------

-* Contribute to Jancy/Graco/Doxyrest
+* Contribute to Jancy/Graco/Doxyrest/ECCKey

 	If you are willing to contribute to any of the aforementioned open-source projects (e.g. apply a bugfix or add a feature), you simply have no other choise but to use AXL -- these projects already employ AXL as a support library.

 * Java naming convention

-	Whether this is a good thing or not is a matter of personal preference; it also depends on what style the rest of your project is written in.
-However, if you prefer to use Java naming convention over C-style which creeped its way into C++ STL and boost -- you might want to consider using AXL.
+	Whether this is a good thing or not is of course a matter of personal preference.
+It also may depend on what style the rest of your project is written in.
+However, if you *do* prefer to use Java naming convention over old-fashioned C-style which creeped its way into STL, boost and many other C++ libraries -- you might consider using AXL.

 * Lightweight